 Please contact us if you would like your skink to be held at your closest fedex hub.
 Please note it must be a "FedEX Ship Center" and not a "FedEx print and ship center" Print and ship centers do not accept live animal shipments.

 We guarantee live arrival and the skink to be in good condition upon arrival.
 Someone must be there at the time the box arrives.
 The guarantee is void if no one is there to accept the package at the time of delivery.
 Unfortunately once the animals are out of our hands, we cannot control what can go wrong.
 We are here to help with any questions along the way in regards to the care of the skink you have purchased from us.

 Prices are simply based on supply and demand!
 Some species are more rare and some lineages are in higher demand.
 The prices will reflect as so.
 Prices of our blue tongues will start at $225 plus shipping in 2020.
 Discounts on multiples can be negotiated.

 The more research the better.
 The more experienced people you speak to, THE BETTER.
 Do not go by just one website or what one person may say.
 Everyone has a different way of doing things and there isn't necessarily one right way.
 By surrounding yourself with as much information possible, the easier it is to make the best choices for you and your skink.
-A great resource would be the bluetongueskinks.com forum page.
+A great resource would be the bluetongueskinks.org forum page.
 You can search through old discussions and contribute to new ones.
 In addition, Facebook has a plethora of reptile and blue tongue skink groups.
 We are also of course here to answer any questions throughout the lifetime of your new skink!